 IMRF reports investments at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Fair value for stocks is determined by using the closing price listed on the national securities exchanges as of December 31.
 Fair value for fixed income securities is determined by using quoted market prices and other observable significant inputs including quoted prices for similar securities, interest rates, and fixed income pricing models provided by independent pricing services.
 For commingled funds, fair value is determined using the net asset value certified by the commingled fund manager as of December 31.
-Alternative investments, which include real estate, private equity and absolute return funds, fair value is determined using the net asset value (NAV) per share established by fund managers, which are subject to annual audit.
+For alternative investments, which include real estate, private equity, and absolute return funds, fair value is determined using the net asset value (NAV) per share established by fund managers, which are subject to annual audit.
+Fair value for fixed income and equities classified as level 3 are based on inputs principally by using valuation techniques from The Northern Trust Company.
+Their values can only be estimated using a combination of complex market prices, mathematical models, and subjective assumptions.
 Fair value for the majority of derivative instruments is determined principally by using quoted market prices provided by independent pricing services.
-Remaining derivative instruments are priced by The Northern Trust Company by obtaining prices from a variety of internal and external sources.
+The remaining derivative instruments are priced by The Northern Trust Company by obtaining prices from a variety of internal and external sources.